Mr-Coxall/Microbit-Christmas-Decoration/README.md

 ## Assemble the micro:bit Christmas Decoration

-1. place micro:bit inside the snowflake front, hole is the top to hang on tree
+1. place micro:bit inside the snowflake front, the hole is the top to hang on tree
 ![step 1](./images/step1.jpg)
 2. press on the snowflake back, the cutout goes to the top
 ![step 2](./images/step2.jpg)